-(a) Demonstrating an understanding of special education requirements, including:

-1. Provision of a free and appropriate public education in accordance with federal and state law.
+(a) Demonstrating an understanding of special education requirements, including: 1.
+(1) Provision of a free and appropriate public education in accordance with federal and sstate law.

-2. Provision of education in the least restrictive environment in accordance with federal and State law.

-3. Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and State law.
+- 2(2.)
+Provision of education in the least restrictive environment in accordance with federal and State law. - (3.)
+Characteristics and educational needs associated with any of the categories of disability or suspected disability under federal and State law.

-4. Procedural safeguards and parental rights, including discipline procedures, specified in federal and State law.

-(b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress.

-(c) Employing or contracting with staff who have the required licensure to provide special education services.

-(d) Agreeing to communicate with the responsible LEA concerning:

-1. Development of, and any changes to, the IEP.

-- 2. Services provided under the IEP and recommendations for a change in the services provided. - 3.
-The student's progress. - 4.
-Maintenance of the student's enrollment in the independent school. - 5.
-Identification of students with suspected disabilities.

-(e) Committing to participate in dispute resolution as provided under federal and State law.
+- (4\) Procedural safeguards and parental rights, including discipline procedures, specified in federal and State law. - (b) Committing to implementing the IEP of an enrolled student with special education needs, providing the required services, and appropriately documenting the services and the student's progress. - (c) Employing or contracting with staff who have the required licensure to provide special education services. - (d) Agreeing to communicate with the responsible LEA concerning: - 1.
+(1) Development of, and any changes to, the IEP. - (2.)
+Services provided under the IEP and recommendations for a change in the services provided. - (3.)
+The student's progress. - (4.)
+Maintenance of the student's enrollment in the independent school. - (52) Identification of students with suspected disabilities. - (e) Committing to participate in dispute resolution as provided under federal and State law.